 Writing Informational Content

-The goal with informational content is, of course, to inform: by providing an overview of a topic related to your business, you give readers a reason to seek out your blog or site.
+The goal with informational content is to inform.
+By providing an overview of a topic related to your business, you give readers a reason to seek out your blog or site.
 Informational content comes in primarily two different forms: evergreen and time-limited.

 Time-limited content gives readers information that is relevant now, i.e., breaking news and updates on the current trends in your industry.
-This information becomes “old news” in a relatively short amount of time (thus why it’s important to keep on top of what’s happening in your industry!
-You want to be one of the first to write about a hot topic.).
+This information becomes “old news” in a relatively short amount of time.
+That's why it’s important to keep on top of what’s happening in your industry!
+You want to be one of the first to write about a hot topic.

 Be sure to appropriately integrate both evergreen and time-limited content into your calendar, meaning don’t always share heavy long-form articles.
 Not only do they take that much longer to write, but you may be missing out on trending topics that will be no longer relevant by the time you publish them.